SoftSec-KAIST/SURI/artifact/EXPERIMENT.md

 $ python3 1_get_reassembled_code.py setC
 ```

-Once rewriting is complete, you can check the success rate and execution time
+Once rewriting is complete, you can check the success rate and reassembly time
 using the following script.
 Then the results for Table 2 and 3 of our paper are shown
 on the screen.
 ```